MolCryst-MLIPs: A Machine-Learned Interatomic Potentials Database for Molecular Crystals: Conclusion

 We have presented a set of fine-tuned MACE-based MLIPs for nine polymorphic molecular crystals, developed within the AMLP framework using high-quality DFT reference data.
 The accuracy of the underlying DFT dataset was validated through systematic analysis of unit cell volume contractions, yielding a mean contraction of $-4.7\%$ consistent with the 0~K nature of DFT optimizations, and through relative lattice energy differences between polymorphs, which remain within the physically expected range of below 10~kJ~mol$^{-1}$.

 Fine-tuning of foundation models is essential for system-specific applications in molecular crystal polymorphism: while foundation models lack the resolution to discriminate between polymorphs of the same compound, targeted fine-tuning on DFT data recovers this capability and yields potentials that correctly rank polymorph stabilities.
-Beyond energy discrimination, the fine-tuned models demonstrate strong transferability outside the training set, successfully optimizing the geometry and unit cell of experimental crystal structures not included during training --- including large-cell polymorphs that would be prohibitively expensive to relax at the DFT level.
+Beyond energy discrimination, the fine-tuned models transfer reliably across the polymorphic landscape of each target compound, successfully optimizing the geometry and unit cell of experimental crystal structures not included during training---including large-cell polymorphs that would be prohibitively expensive to relax at the DFT level---and reproducing the experimental packing with a mean RMSD$_{15}$ of 0.16~\AA\ across 105 polymorphs.
+We emphasise that this is transferability within, and not across, chemical systems: deployment on a chemically distinct compound requires fine-tuning a new model, for which AMLP supplies the protocol.
 The resulting structures exhibit physically consistent densities and relative lattice energy rankings in good agreement with the DFT reference, suggesting that these potentials can serve as efficient pre-relaxation tools that significantly reduce the computational cost of subsequent DFT calculations.

 Dynamical validation through NVE simulations confirmed excellent energy conservation, with cumulative drift values on the order of $10^{-7}$ across all systems.
-Canonical NVT simulations demonstrated that all models sustain stable dynamics across most of the polymorphic landscape of each compound, as corroborated by $P_2$ orientational order parameter analysis and RDFs.
+Canonical NVT simulations demonstrated that all models sustain stable dynamics across most of the polymorphic landscape of each compound, as corroborated by $P_2$ orientational order parameter analysis and RDFs, and constant-pressure NPT simulations with a fully flexible cell confirmed that the potentials maintain the crystal structure, without lattice drift or shear instability, when the cell is free to relax.